jagregory/abrash-black-book/src/chapter-62.md

 complicated, because vertical walls can be clipped at an angle in y, as shown in Figure 62.3, so true 3-D clipping of all four wall vertices is involved.
-We handle this in `ClipWalls()` by detecting trivial rejection in y, using y==z and ==z as the y boundaries of the frustum.
+We handle this in `ClipWalls()` by detecting trivial rejection in y, using y==z and -y==z as the y boundaries of the frustum.
 However, we leave partial clipping to be handled as a 2-D clipping problem; we are able to do this only because our earlier z-clip to the near clip plane guarantees that no remaining polygon point can have